IBM-Cloud/terraform-provider-ibm/website/docs/r/lbaas.html.markdown

 The following arguments are supported:

-* `name` - (Required, string) The load balancer's name.
+* `name` - (Required, Forces new resource, string) The load balancer's name.
 * `description` - (Optional, string) A description of the load balancer.
-* `type` - (Optional, string) Specify whether this load balancer is a public or internal facing load balancer.
+* `type` - (Optional, Forces new resource, string) Specify whether this load balancer is a public or internal facing load balancer.
 Accepted values are `PUBLIC` or `PRIVATE`.
 The default is 'PUBLIC'.
-* `subnets` - (Required, array) The subnet where the load balancer will be provisioned.
+* `subnets` - (Required, Forces new resource, array) The subnet where the load balancer will be provisioned.
 Only one subnet is supported.
 * `protocols` - (Optional, array) A nested block describing the protocols assigned to load balancer.
 Nested `protocols` blocks have the following structure:
   * `frontend_protocol` - (Required, string) The frontend protocol.
 Accepted values are 'TCP', 'HTTP', and 'HTTPS'.
   * `frontend_port` - (Required, integer) The frontend protocol port number.
 The port number must be in the range of 1 - 65535.